Skip to contents

 Factor analysis

-A pricing workflow starts with an analysis of the portfolio.
+A pricing analysis often starts with an analysis of the portfolio.

 Before fitting a model, it is necessary to understand: